EdiBERT, a generative model for image editing: Motivating EdiBERT for image editing

 \subsection{Notations}

-Let $I$ be an image with a width $w$, an height $h$ and a number $c$ of channels. $I$ thus belongs to $\mathbb{R}^{h\times w\times c}$.
-Also, let $(E, D, Z) $ be respectively the encoder, decoder and codebook defined in VQVAE and VQGAN \cite{van2017neural, esser2021taming}.
+Let $I$ be an image with a width $w$, a height $h$ and a number $c$ of channels. $I$ thus belongs to $\mathbb{R}^{h\times w\times c}$.
+Also, let $(E, D, Z) $ be respectively the encoder, decoder and codebook defined in VQVAE and VQGAN \citep{van2017neural,esser2021taming}.
 The codebook consists of a finite number of tokens with fixed vectors in an embedding space.
 Let $Z = \{t_1, \hdots, t_N \}$ with $t_k \in \mathbb{R}^d$ and $N$ being the size of the codebook.
-In practice, $N$ is chosen to be equal to $1,024$ or $16,384$.

 For any given image $I$, the encoder $E$ outputs a vector $E(I) \in \mathbb{R}^{l \times d}$, which is then quantized and reshaped into a sequence $s$ of length $l$ as follows:

 where $Q_Z$ refers to the quantization operation using the codebook $Z$.
 Recall that, after the quantization step, one gets a sequence $s \in Z^{l}$.